tanvirrsajal/Simple-Python-Robot-Simulator/README.md

 <h3><ins>ReleaseBox</ins></h3>

 This function releases the box it is holding when the robot reaches the desired location.
 It uses the attribiute R.release() to release the box.
 The robot uses a_th and d_th to determine the distance and the angle between itself and the nearest box it has previously grabbed.
 It adjusts the angle or distance accordingly with respect to that box.
+A small threshold value is added so that the robot does not push away the previously dropped box.

 Giving instruction to the robot to do the task
 -----------------------------